OlehKulykov/OKAlertController/README.md

 alert.show(fromController: self, animated: true)
 ```

-**It's recommended to create extension of the alert controller, once setup style to conform the design and reuse in any part of your project.**
+**It's recommended to create extension or subsclass of the alert controller, once setup style to conform the design and reuse in any part of your project.**

 See below example:
 ```swift